Roblox/creator-docs/content/en-us/luau/type-checking.md

 ### Defining a Functional Type

-A functional type can be defined by using the syntax `(in) -> out`, for example, the type signatures of the functions above is
+A functional type can be defined by using the syntax `(in) -> out`.
+Using the functions from the previous examples, the type signatures of the functions are:

 ```lua
 type add = (x: number, y: number) -> number